PaddlePaddle/Paddle/doc/howto/usage/k8s/k8s_aws_en.md

 The A record of that DNS name needs to be point to the cluster ip address.

 We will need to use DNS name later in tutorial.
 If you don't already own one, you can choose any DNS name (e.g., `paddle`) and modify `/etc/hosts` to associate cluster ip with that DNS name.
+We will find the ip to map to `paddle` in later steps.
+Also in this case, will have to add name service (route53) in aws cluster in later step.

 #### S3 bucket